Locate your question quickly using the section links below or scroll down to view all FAQs.

 We report on portfolio SDG alignment, carbon measures, as well as impact metrics including healthcare, financial services, renewable energy, jobs, waste and gender.
 We don’t use impact calculators or extrapolate our data – we only report on what we can evidence.

 Advisers can access the SIMPS portfolios via the following platforms: abrdn wrap, Aegon, Aegon ARC, Aviva, Fidelity, M&G Wealth, Nucleus, Quilter, Transact, True Potential, and 7IM.
 Please contact the advisers team for more information.

 The Tribe annual management fee is 0.25%.
 Additional Operating Cash Flow (OCF) and Markets in Financial Instruments Directive II (MiFID II) total charges apply.
 VAT is not applicable.
 The performance we show on the monthly factsheets is net of fees, and doesn’t include VAT after 28/02/2022.

-abrdn wrap, Aegon, Aegon ARC, Aviva, M&G Wealth, Nucleus, Quilter, Transact, True Potential, 7IM.
+abrdn wrap, Aegon, Aegon ARC, Aviva, Fidelity, M&G Wealth, Nucleus, Quilter, Transact, True Potential, 7IM.
 If you don’t see your platform of choice, please get in touch with our adviser team as we regularly update our platform partnerships.